kosperera/articles/2020-05-01-dev-env-as-a-container.md

 [docker-dev-browser-ext]: https://github.com/docker/dev-envs-extension
 [docker-dev-launch-dev-envs]: https://docs.docker.com/desktop/dev-environments/create-dev-env/

-<img class="img-responsive img-comic" alt="They write high-quality code for six cents a day - Dilbert by Scott Adams" src="https://user-images.githubusercontent.com/958227/227764203-bef9e1fd-39d6-40f9-a62e-b865fb55477c.gif" width="100%">

 [I use Typora for markdown][hello-world] but we're going to need HTML/CSS and JavaScript support to change the default theme.
 And that means [VS Code][vscode-download], but there are more problems.

+<img class="img-responsive img-comic" alt="They write high-quality code for six cents a day - Dilbert by Scott Adams" src="https://user-images.githubusercontent.com/958227/227764203-bef9e1fd-39d6-40f9-a62e-b865fb55477c.gif" width="100%">

-Working without extensions is intense.
-Not only is there no intellisense, but no language recognition at all.
-They require node runtime to function.
-I'm going to go ahead and say that they don't have access to node runtime inside the container, so they have no way of knowing what syntax highlighting and intellisense to show.
-And you do want to have syntax highlighting and intellisense to work.
+Working without extensions is slightly obnoxious.
+Not only is there no IntelliSense, but no language recognition at all.
+They require node runtime to work.
+I'm going to go ahead and say that they don't have access to node runtime inside the container, so they have no way of knowing what syntax highlighting and IntelliSense to show.
+And you do want to have it all to work.
 Time to install the [Remote - Containers][vscode-remote-containers-extension] extnesion and `Attach to Running Container`.
 Then I can install the required extensions for node and JavaScript.
 It's slightly obnoxious that VS Code doesn't install recommended extensions from the `.vscode/extensions.json` automatically, so I'm going to have to install `recommendations` manually.

 [hello-world]: https://keepontruckin.hashnode.dev/hello-world
 [vscode-download]: https://code.visualstudio.com/